Try Grounded AI

 | TSV / pipe-separated | field1 field2 field3 | Yes — all rows |

-Grounded uses a three-tier deterministic engine — no LLM arithmetic:
+A three-tier deterministic engine — no LLM arithmetic:

 - Type detection — every field is auto-classified as boolean, numeric, date, enum, or ID based on its values.